lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     parameter determines how rapidly the temperature is relaxed to its desired value.
     The number *1530917* is a seed, you can change it to perform statistically independent simulations.
-    Finally, we choose the value of the *timestep* and we ask LAMMPS to run for 10000 steps, corresponding to a total duration of 50 (unitless).
+    Finally, the last two lines set the value of the *timestep* and the number of steps for the *run*, respectively, corresponding to a total duration of 50 (unitless).

 .. admonition:: What is a fix?
     :class: info